RaulPPelaez/FastCorrelation/README.md

           biased: Return the biased average, R/N
 	  unbiased: Return the unbiased average, R(t)/(N-t)
     -prec: float or double, specify the precision mode (default is float).
+	-device: GPU or CPU, specify the device (default is CPU) to run FFT.
     -h or -help: Print this info.